sergiisinienok/playground/behavioural-questions.md

 Its my pleasure to raise the bar in terms of wide variety of deliverry processes and guidelines.
 Launched the Seniority Grades and Software Development Engineering guides in 2019.

+# Do you enjoy leadership?

+Yes I do, to begin with.
+My personal reason here is people.

+Internally I feel, people are as important as technology, to not say even more important.
+So, I decided to challenge myself and learn this new science.

+By doing this, I believe I'm amplifying by magnitude the value we deliver together by making my best in making each person around me a bit more effective.
+(Groving the team and individual example - DM team).

+Sometimes it feels like we can make impossible things happentogether.
+New grades example + DM editing example.

+I was happy to join the team of 6 engineers and obtain the leadership role there.
+Then I was extremely lucky to have an opportunity to grow this team up to 22 great engineers.

+Then I turned into the challenging route of growing Team Leads, both for my team and, later on, for other project's teams.
+Currently I'm leading a team of 12 mature profesinals.
+Each of them, in turn, having own teams of 3 to 20 engineers each.
+320 people in total.
+This is a great story of CHANGE.

+To wrap this up, I believe the leadership role is measured by ones positive impact on ther people's lives, and I highly appreciate this opportunity.